arturadib/botio/README.md

 ## How it works

-Reviewers write shell-like scripts such as [on_test.js](https://github.com/arturadib/botio/tree/master/bootstrap).
+Reviewers write [shell-like](http://github.com/arturadib/shelljs) scripts such as [on_test.js](https://github.com/arturadib/botio/blob/master/bootstrap/on_test.js).
 The bot listens for `/botio test` comments in pull requests, and runs the script when the command is detected.

 The bot then reports back to the pull request with the result of the tests run by the script.
-(Other commands are possible, just create a new script like `on_publish.js` and invoke the bot with the command `/botio publish`).
+Other commands are possible.
+For example, to listen for `/botio publish` simply create a new script `on_publish.js`.

 ## Getting started

-Bot.io depends on [Node.js](https://github.com/joyent/node) and git.
+Bot.io depends on [Node.js](https://github.com/joyent/node) and `git`.
 To get started, create a new directory for your Botio files.
 In this directory, bootstrap Github hooks/configuration files, and start the server:

 ```bash
 $ npm install -g botio